rgop13/hackintosh-13600K-B660M_D4-RX6600X-sonoma14.3.1-EFI/README.md

 * with OS 14.3.1
 * AirDrop + WiFi + Bluetooth

-Root patching might need to be performed to ensure the WiFi working
+Root patching (OCLP) might need to be performed to ensure the WiFi working.